Batteries

 Ess–ev Battery Supply Chain Bifurcates as U.s. Manufacturers Pivot Toward Storage

-The Shift from EV to ESS: A New Era in Battery Manufacturing
+The Shift from EV to ESS: Current Changes in Battery Manufacturing

 The landscape of battery manufacturing in the United States is experiencing a notable transformation as manufacturers pivot from electric vehicle (EV) batteries to energy storage systems (ESS).
 This shift is not merely a reaction to market fluctuations; it signifies a strategic realignment driven by evolving regulatory frameworks, changing consumer demands, and technological advancements.
 With the elimination of the federal EV tax credit, the market dynamics are prompting manufacturers to explore the burgeoning ESS sector, which is rapidly gaining traction due to the increasing demand for grid-scale storage solutions.